SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers

-\para{Mitigating Profiling Overhead} Although SeDA is applied to only a small number of layers, bin-count profiling and anchor/correlated token extraction can still be expensive.
-Figure~\ref{fig:seda}c provides a key insight for reducing this overhead: the anchor-token set changes across consecutive timesteps in a U-shaped pattern over the denoising process.
-In the first few timesteps, attention is not yet stable, leading to high variance; we therefore skip SeDA in this region because it is guided by attention maps.
-In the final few timesteps, which refine video details, applying SeDA at every timestep is beneficial for accurate tracking.
-In the intermediate, more stable region, we find that periodically updating the anchor/correlated tokens (e.g., once every 10 timesteps) causes little quality degradation.
-Leveraging these observations, we reduce SeDA overhead by skipping the initial unstable timesteps and using infrequent token updates in the stable region.
+\para{Mitigating Profiling Overhead} Although SeDA is applied to only a small number of layers, bin-count profiling and anchor/correlated token identification can still be expensive.
+Figure~\ref{fig:seda}c reveals a key insight: anchor token sets exhibit a U-shaped stability pattern across denoising timesteps.
+In early timesteps, the attention map is unstable, leading to high variance; we therefore skip SeDA in this region.
+In late timesteps, where video details are refined, updating tokens at every timestep is beneficial.
+For the intermediate stable region, we perform periodic updates (e.g., every 10 timesteps), which cause little quality degradation.
+These strategies collectively minimize SeDA's runtime overhead throughout the denoising process.
+Ablation results are in Appendix~\ref{app:seda_ablation}.